not-a-cowfr/envfetch/README.md

 ```
 It will delete variable `MY_VAR` and run `npm run` command.
 #### Load
 Load environment variables from dotenv-style file and run process.
+> [!NOTE]
-Note that variables sets only for one run
+> Now variables set only for one run

 Usage:
 `envfetch load <PROCESS>`, where: